Mylène Farmer: 1984–1992: Cendres de lune, Ainsi soit je... and L'autre...

 Farmer's debut studio album, Cendres de lune, was released in 1986.
 During the recording process, it was decided that Farmer would write lyrics and Boutonnat would write music and direct the music videos.
 "Libertine" was released as the lead single of the album, accompanied by a music video in the style of a short film, inspired by 19th century literature.

-In 1988, Boutonnat and Farmer started work on her sophomore album, Ainsi soit je....
+In 1988, Boutonnat and Farmer started work on her second album, Ainsi soit je....
 The album sold 1.5 million copies in France and spawned Farmer's first number one on the French singles chart, "Pourvu qu'elles soient douces".
 The album also features the songs "Sans contrefaçon" and the Juliette Gréco cover "Déshabillez-moi".
 Ainsi soit je... was the best-selling female album of the 1980s in France.

 Following the positive response to small-scale concerts at the Palais de Sport, Farmer agreed to embark on a 50-date tour throughout francophone Europe in 1989.
 The tour saw Farmer play in arenas and featured dancers and outfits designed by French fashion designer Thierry Mugler.
 A live album documenting the tour was released at the end of that year, titled En Concert.

 Farmer released the song "Désenchantée" in March 1991.
 An uptempo pop song, "Désenchantée" talks about a disillusioned generation.
 The song was preceded by a number of demonstrations in Paris, led by high-school students, who were "protest[ing] against overcrowded classrooms, inadequate security and too few teachers".
 The song ended up spending nine weeks atop the French singles chart, becoming Farmer's most successful single to date and her signature song.
 The song was also successful in Belgium, where it spent six weeks at number one, and it was a top ten hit in several European countries.
 Its accompanying music video, shot in Budapest, sees Farmer play a rebelling prisoner in a concentration camp.

 Led by the success of "Désenchantée", L'autre... was released in April 1991.
 The album spent twenty consecutive weeks on top of the French album charts, becoming Farmer's best-selling studio album to date with two million copies sold.
 The album also charted in Switzerland, Sweden and Germany.
 To further promote the album, the singles "Regrets", "Je t'aime mélancolie" and "Beyond My Control" were released.

 1992 saw the release of the remix compilation Dance Remixes.
 It was led by the single "Que mon cœur lâche", which deals with the topic of AIDS and sexual relations.
 It was accompanied by a video directed by Luc Besson, in which Farmer plays an angel sent down to earth by God to report on the changing ways people experience love.